Samsung Blocks Ability To Remap Galaxy S8's Bixby Button

 My wife's S4 has run Cyanogenmod for years, and now runs LinageOS.

+Especially with Samsung's later phones, even if it doesn't "legally" void the warranty, it blows the fuse bits in the "Knox' subsystems, and after that not only do they consider the warranty void; the phone will no longer complete some secure transactions like Samsung Pay, and a few other things get disabled IIRC.

+So, rooting one kind of cripples it from being a "normal" Samsung phone in that its trust chain is no longer intact even if the warranty thing isn't an issue.

 Screw the Corporate Overlords!
-(Score:3)
+(Score:4)

 The quickening pace at which we are losing control over our own devices that we presumably own is frightening